aljazsim/torrent-client-for-net/README.md

-# TorrentClient for .NET Framework
+# TorrentClient for .NET Core

 This is an implementation of a torrent peer using the BitTorrent Protocol 1.0 written in C#.